ULPOWER UL260i Aero Engine

 These images were taken at AERO in Friedrichshafen (Germany) and show an installed UL260i engine, click them for a slide show.

-The video below shows all the internal mechanics of the four cylinder engine.
+The video below shows all the internal mechanics of the four cylinder engine, the UL390/520 engines are the same but with two more cylinders and larger displacement.

 For more detailed engine and pricing information we refer you to the website of ULpower.